Medieval theatre: High and Late Medieval theatre

 The representations, which came out of the church in search of larger places of reception and where there was the possibility of using scenic artists certainly not welcome within consecrated walls, found a place in the churchyards first, in the squares and then even in the streets of the city, both in the form of a procession that does not.
 The pictorial support, which was necessary for a more complete recognition of the place represented and narrated, also became very important, although no names of artists who worked for their realization have come down to us.
 It must be borne in mind that there is no figure of set-up or set designer, so such works necessarily had to submit to the requests of the brotherhoods, and almost certainly carried out by untrained artists or of little fame given that the possible gain was little.

 Morality plays emerged as a distinct dramatic form around 1400 and flourished until 1550.
-The most interesting morality play is The Castle of Perseverance which depicts mankind's progress from birth to death.
+The earliest full-length morality play is The Castle of Perseverance which depicts mankind's progress from birth to death.
 However, the most famous morality play and perhaps best known medieval drama is Everyman.
 Everyman receives Death's summons, struggles to escape and finally resigns himself to necessity.
 Along the way, he is deserted by Kindred, Goods, and Fellowship – only Good Deeds goes with him to the grave.